 Learn more about the link between gum disease and Alzheimer’s

+Many studies now are conclusively linking gum problems to systemic health issues such as dimentia, arthritis, diabetes, cancers, and heart disease.
 Contact us today to schedule an appointment.
 If you have suffered from gum disease or tooth loss, our office can help you to maintain healthy dental habits with a consultation about dental bridges or implants.
 Call your Chicago dentist today at (847) 234-0517.
 Dr. James Fondriest is proud to serve the Chicago, Illinois area.